FlaviaBulad/drivenpass-api/README.md

   }
 ]
 ```

-Note: Sensitive data appears decrypted only at request.
-It does not appear that way in the database.
+Note: Sensitive data appears decrypted only at request, it's encrypted in the database.

 ## Route <span style="color:green"> **GET** </span>/safeNotes/:id

-This route passes as information the id of a specific token through the route.
-The intention is to get the information about this note from the token holder user in question.
+This route fetches a specific note by id.

 A successful request will bring a response like the one below: